ellisgl/GeekLab-GLPDO2/README.md

 GeekLab\GLPDO2
 ============

-Easy to use PDO Wrapper for PHP 5.6+
+Easy to use PDO Wrapper for PHP 7.0+

 ### Features
 *    Bind value by the correct type.
 E.g. Don't bind a string value where an integer should be.
 *    Help prevent injections.

 ### What's new
+2018-08-08 (1.1.1):
+*   Forced PHP requirement to 7.0.
+*   Added type hints.
+*   Added return types.
+*   Code comment cleanup.

 2018-07-03 (1.1.0):
 *   Changed Statement::intArray() to Statement->bIntArray().
 Will bind to '%%'.